dyoder/archived.pirate/README.md

 Pirate is definitely a work in progress.

+### Transports

-Presently, one transport (Redis, doing a nice job of pretending to be a DHT), three messaging channels (simple messaging, queues, pub-sub), and two messaging patterns (request-reply, dispatcher-worker) are supported.
+* Redis (doing a nice job of pretending to be a DHT)

+### Channels

+Channels take a transport and construct a specific type of communication channel.

+* Send/receive
+* Enqeue/dequeue
+* Publish/subscribe

+### Patterns

+Patterns are built on top of channels, adding more sophisticated processing (example: timeouts).

+* Request/reply
+* Dispatcher/worker

 ## Installation